Famke27/Thesis_Solar_Flare_Prediction/README.md

   - **`inspecting_precision/`**
     Focuses on inspecting false positives in greater detail.
 This notebook provides insights into the precision of the models.

    ** Note: in the models notebooks, the wrong test data was loaded in, leading to the wrong length when len(test) was printed.
 In the **`results and error analysis`** notebook, all models have their final evalutation that is described in the results section of the thesis.
+The right test set is loaded in and its length is printed in this notebook.